God’s Plan and The Three Rebellions

 God divided people (Gentiles) into all the nations (Genesis 10:5, 32).

-You see the rise of a “mighty one” who begins to build his own kingdom, Nimrod.
+You see the rise of “mighty ones” (from Genesis 6:4) who build their own kingdom, ex: Nimrod.
 (Genesis 10:8-10)

 Humanity seeks to follow after and build its own kingdom structures apart from God.
+(Genesis 11:3-4)

 God Continues Through Abram (Deut.
 32:10)

-God calls Abram to start the plan new (Genesis 12:1–3).
+Beginning again, God calls Abram to restart the original plan.
+(Genesis 12:1–3).

 Through Abram, God promises: